camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 - `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION0_ARGS_URL`
 - `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION1_ARGS_URL`

-1. From the terminal context of `aws/dual-region/kubernetes`, you will do a Helm upgrade to update the existing Zeebe deployment in `CAMUNDA_NAMESPACE_0` to point to the failover Elasticsearch instance:
+From the `aws/dual-region/kubernetes` directory, do a Helm upgrade to update the configure Zeebe deployment in `CAMUNDA_NAMESPACE_0` to point to the failover Elasticsearch instance:

 ```bash
 helm upgrade $HELM_RELEASE_NAME camunda/camunda-platform \